-- If the rice in the Instant Pot is finished cooking but you think it needs more time, turn on the warm setting, put the lid on, and allow the rice to sit for another 10 minutes.
+- If the rice in the Instant Pot is finished cooking, but you think it needs more time, turn on the warm setting, put the lid on, and allow the rice to sit for another 10 minutes.

 - For stovetop cooking, use a heavy pot with a tight-fitting lid.
-If you have a loose-fitting lid, cover the pot with aluminum foil before covering with the lid.
+If you have a loose-fitting lid, cover the pot with aluminum foil before covering it with the lid.